 - Fellowship Program without Degree - 50 points

-- Professionally related master’s or doctoral degree (e.g., MPH, or PhD in vision science) - 50 points
+- Professionally related advanced degree (e.g., MPH, PhD in vision science, or MBA) - 50 points

 - Development of assessment tools

-- Item development for ABO or NBEO examination - 2 points per item
+- Item development for ABO or NBEO examination - 5 to 20 points

 - Service on AAO examination committee - 10 points per year